Sporting Apostrophes

 Diepeveen or Hodgkiss - if either of you are available for selection this week, please voice your athletic desires.

-Posted by Hawkins on June 18, 2008
+Posted by Milan on June 18, 2008

 Abbreviated match report: Sporting Apostrophes vs My Left Foot